Writing Business Documents - The power of formatting

 • has headings which act like sign posts.

-Your eye can scan document 2 and you all the sorting and comparisons have been done for you.
+Your eye can scan Document 2 and all the sorting and comparisons have been done for you.
 You do not have to concentrate as much when reading it.
-Formatting is more than cosmetic in a document, It increases comprehension and encourages reading it.
+Formatting is more than cosmetic in a document; it increases comprehension and encourages reading it.

 Document 1